-In the early days of second wave feminism, Sonia Pressman Fuentes spearheaded the effort to extend the Civil Rights Act’s protections of equal opportunity to all people regardless of gender.
-First in her class at University of Miami School of Law, Fuentes worked as an attorney before joining the Equal Employment Opportunity Commission, which was founded in 1965 to enforce the Civil Rights Act.
-Fuentes drafted many of the commission’s most important decisions and was the driving force behind many efforts to ensure opportunities and equal pay for women.
+Sonia Pressman Fuentes, the first female attorney in the office of the general counsel of the Equal Employment Opportunity Commission, helped extend the Civil Rights Act’s protections of equal opportunity to all people regardless of gender.
+First in her class at University of Miami School of Law, Fuentes joined the EEOC in October 1965, three months after it had begun operations to enforce Title VII of the Civil Rights Act, which prohibited employment discrimination.
+Fuentes drafted one of the EEOC’s early landmark decisions, finding US airlines violated Title VII when they terminated or grounded stewardesses for their age and marital status.
+She also drafted the EEOC’s first regulations on pregnancy and childbirth.
 Tired of resistance from colleagues to issues of women’s rights, Fuentes told Betty Friedan that women needed an organization that would fight for them the way the NAACP fought for African Americans.
-Fuentes then joined Friedan as one of the founders of NOW, fighting for the Equal Rights Amendment and Title IX.
-Fuentes also helped found the Women’s Equity Action League and Federally Employed Women, and served on the Board of Trustees of the National Women’s Party.
-She continues to write and speak on women’s rights.
+Fuentes then joined Friedan and 47 others to found NOW, fighting to expand opportunities for women under Title VII.
+Fuentes was also a co-founder of the Women’s Equity Action League and Federally Employed Women and was a charter member of the Veteran Feminists of America.
+In 1999 she published her memoir, Eat First—You Don’t Know What They’ll Give You: The Adventures of an Immigrant Family and Their Feminist Daughter.

 How to cite this page